2024ab05112/heart-disease-app/README.md

 # Heart Disease Prediction System - MLOps Assignment

 This project demonstrates an end-to-end MLOps pipeline for a Heart Disease Prediction application.
-It consists of a FastAPI backend for model serving and a Django frontend for user interaction, deployed on Kubernetes (Minikube).
+It consists of a FastAPI backend for model serving and a Django frontend for user interaction, capable of running locally on **Minikube** or in production on **Azure Kubernetes Service (AKS)**.

 ## Project Structure